Just when the caterpillar thought the world was ending he turned into a butterfly — Chuang Tzu

 If you’ve managed to save up a decent amount of money throughout the years and aren’t intending to work as hard anymore, you can still do that with no regrets.

-Find a person that you trust who can invest your hard-earned money.
+Find a person that you trust and who can invest your hard-earned money.
 You can then have more spare time for your needs while still having a decent amount of stable income.

 How you shape your financial situation after 50 is completely up to you.
 Whether you choose to keep working, start a new business, or invest your money, you’re still adding more value to your life.